 Your last meal of the day should be kept small and eaten three hours prior to bed-time.
 This will avoid digestive distress, insomnia and weight gain from excess calories being stored as fat.
-Healthy dinner options include Nutri Value Nachani dahlia idli or Rawa.
+Healthy dinner options include sugar free foods like Nutri Value Nachani dahlia idli or Rawa.
 Both rich source of calcium and dietary fibre keeps you full longer thus preventing excess caloric consumption.

 The biggest takeaway here is to get a detailed look into your prior eating habits and use this permanent detox opportunity to constantly keep your energy levels high.
 Following this will also keep your mood regulated by balancing blood sugar with the right combination of foods at each meal and naturally sweet foods that let you indulge in a healthy way.